Food Resources

 Learn more about the Supplemental Nutrition Assistance Program (SNAP).

-For assistance in preparing your application, please consider making an appointment with Abisola Smith, Assistant Director for Basic Needs Coordination at the Student Assistance Center.
-You can make an appointment by calling 217-333-0050 or via email basicneeds@illinois.edu.
+For assistance in preparing your application, please consider making an appointment with the Case Manger for Basic Needs Coordination in the Connie Frank CARE Center.
+You can make an appointment by calling 217-333-0050 or via email at basicneeds@illinois.edu.